-The Management Council, after consultation with the CJI President or upon his proposal, may mitigate or completely forgive the penalty of a person or group of persons after having exhausted all the appeal procedures
+The Management Council, after consultation with the CJI President or upon his proposal, may mitigate or completely forgive the penalty of a person or group of persons after having exhausted all the appeal procedures.

-3.9.
-Arbitration Clause
+3.9 Arbitration Clause

-Final decisions made by the disciplinary bodies (exception art.
-3.4.2.3) or the General Assembly of the FIM may be submitted exclusively to the Court of Arbitration for Sport by way of appeal within the time limit as laid down in article 3.4.2.2, which shall have exclusive authority to impose a definitive settlement in accordance with the Code of Arbitration applicable to sport.
+Final decisions made by the disciplinary bodies or the General Assembly of the FIM may be submitted exclusively to the Court of Arbitration for Sport by way of appeal within the time limit as laid down in article 3.4.6, which shall have exclusive authority to impose a definitive settlement in accordance with the Code of Arbitration applicable to sport.